-Your healthcare provider has prescribed oxygen to help make breathing easier for you.
+Your healthcare provider has prescribed oxygen to help make it easier to breathe.
 You were shown in the hospital how to use your oxygen unit.
 Here are some guidelines on safely using oxygen at home.
 Do all steps each time you use your oxygen unit.

 Wash your hands before and after using your oxygen.

-If you have questions after discharge, work with your healthcare provider and medical supply company to help you determine what is best for you.
+Work with your healthcare provider and medical supply company to get answers to any questions you have.
+They can help you find out what is best for you.

-Keep the equipment and tubing clean to help prevent breathing in germs.
-If you need information about cleaning or maintaining your oxygen equipment, the medical supply company can help.
+Keep the unit and tubing clean to help prevent breathing in germs.
+The medical supply company can help if you need information about cleaning or maintaining your oxygen unit.

 Check the oxygen gauge on the tank to be sure you have enough.
-Your medical supply company will tell you when to call.
-Or, they will deliver your oxygen on a regular schedule.
+Your medical supply company will tell you when to call for more oxygen.
+Or the company will deliver your oxygen on a regular schedule.

-If you have a humidifier bottle, check the water level.
-When the level is at or below 1/2 full, refill it with sterile or distilled water.
-Ask your medical supply company representative how often you should change your humidifier bottle, if you have one.
-It is important in preventing germs.
+Check the water level if you have a humidifier bottle.
+When the level is at or below half full, refill it with sterile or distilled water.
+Ask your medical supply company how often you should change your humidifier bottle.
+This is important to prevent germs.

-Attach the cannula tubing to your oxygen source as you have been shown.
+Attach the cannula tubing to your oxygen unit as you have been shown.

 Be sure the tubing is not bent or blocked.

-Set the oxygen to flow at the rate your healthcare provider has prescribed.
+Set the oxygen to flow at the rate your healthcare provider gave you.
+This is _________________.

 Never change this rate unless your provider tells you to.

-Avoid open flames.
-This includes cigarettes, matches, candles, fireplaces, gas burners, pipes, or anything else that could start a fire.
+Stay away from open flames.
+These include cigarettes, matches, candles, fireplaces, gas burners, pipes, and anything else that could start a fire.

-Don't smoke or be around others who are smoking.
+Don't smoke.
+Don’t be around others who are smoking.

-Keep oxygen tanks at least 5 feet from gas stoves, space heaters, electric or gas heaters, or any heat source.
+Keep oxygen tanks at least 5 feet from any heat source.
+This includes gas stoves, space heaters, and electric and gas heaters.